-The County provides services through the employment of approximately 3,287 full time employees, excluding those employed at Onondaga Community College.
-The County's 2014 workforce represents a reduction of over 1,100 employees from January 2004 employment levels.
-An incentive program completed in the fall of 2010 resulted in 325 early retirements and the recent sale of Van Duyn Home and Hospital eliminated an additional 549 employees.
-There are approximately 369 Management/Confidential employees.
-The following table sets forth the number of employees and the labor organizations through which most employees are represented or affiliated.
-All collective bargaining agreements are under negotiation for successor agreements at this time.
+The County provides services through the employment of approximately 3,268 full time employees, excluding those employed at Onondaga Community College.
+The County's 2015 workforce represents no increase in headcount over 2014.
+The following table sets forth the number of employees in each bargaining unit and the labor organization that represents them.
+There are 369 Management/Confidential employees not represented by a labor organization.
+All but one collective bargaining agreement are under negotiation for a successor agreement at this time.

-Labor Organization Number of Employees Contract Expiration Civil Service Employees Association (CSEA) 2,336 12/31/12 (1) Onondaga County Sheriff's Police Association (OCSPA) 197 12/31/11 (1) Deputy Sheriff's Benevolent Association (DSBA) 276 12/31/12 (1) NYS Nurses Association 45 12/31/12 (1) International Union of Operating Engineers 28 12/31/12 (1) Central and Northern New York Building Trades Council 29 12/31/12 (1) Onondaga Sheriffs Captains Association (OSCA) 7 12/31/11 (1)
+Labor Organization Number of Employees Contract Expiration Civil Service Employees Association (CSEA) 2,322 12/31/12 (1) (2) Onondaga County Sheriff's Police Association (OCSPA) 195 12/31/17 Deputy Sheriff's Benevolent Association (DSBA) 273 12/31/12 (1) NYS Nurses Association (NYSNA) 44 12/31/13 (1) International Union of Operating Engineers (IUOE) 28 12/31/12 (1) Central and Northern New York Building Trades Council ( BTC) 30 12/31/12 (1) Onondaga Sheriffs Captains Association (OSCA) 7 12/31/17